 After a few years of growth, the "Spiral Aloe" produces small offsets along with its main plant.
 To propagate cut an offset from the base of the plant with a sharp knife, allow it to callous over for some days, then place it in well-draining soil.
 Give water when the soil is completely dried out.

-Read more about the watering schedule for babies succulents at the last in watering succulents guide.
+Read more about the watering schedule for succulents babies at the last in how often to water succulents & cacti guide.

 Propagate by Seeds